 “We’ll be using social media to provide practical tips about how to easily make the most of your vegetables.
 As a result, it will hopefully lead to people wanting to buy more vegies.”

 Vegetables: asparagus, artichoke, beetroot, broccoli, carrot, cauliflower, celery, corn, eggplant, leek, peas, pumpkin, silverbeet, spinach, sweet potato, tomato and zucchini

 Fruits: avocado, bananas, cherries, honeydew melon, lemon, lime, mandarin, oranges, pineapple, strawberries and watermelon

 Herbs: basil, chives, coriander, mint, oregano, rosemary, sage and thyme

-Want to make the most of what’s ready and waiting for you to eat?
-Mayver’s – Australia’s family-owned natural spread company – has shared some fresh seasonal recipes.
+Want to make the most of what’s ready for you to eat?
+Of course you do!
+Mayver’s – Australia’s family-owned natural spread company – has shared some fresh spring recipes.

 Susie Burrell’s spring salad

 2 cups rocket